rackerlabs/docs-developer-blog/_posts/2019-02-08-introduction-to-transport-layer-security.md

 Perform the following tasks to enable TLS with EBS:

-- Upgrade JDK and Web Home
+- Upgrade the Java Development Kit (JDK&reg;) and Web Home.
-- Apply mandatory patches
+- Apply mandatory patches.
-- Configure OpenSSL
+- Configure OpenSSL&reg;.
-- Generate a .csr file
+- Generate a **.csr** file.
-- Get the certified .csr file from a certificate authority
+- Get the certified .csr file from a certificate authority (CA).
-- Download and import certificates into EBS
+- Download and import the certificates into EBS.
-- Make configuration changes
+- Make configuration changes.
-- Run Autoconfig
+- Run AutoConfig.
-- Verify URL
+- Verify the URL.

 #### 1. Upgrade JDK and Web Home

-Upgrade to JDK7 or above and and upgrade Web Home to version 10.1.3.5.
+Upgrade to JDK 7 or above, and upgrade Web Home to version 10.1.3.5.

 #### 2. Apply mandatory patches

-Install the following patches (or the most recent released patch):
+Install the following patches (or the most recently released patch):

 - Oracle Opatch (6880880)
 - Oracle Critical Patch Updates (CPU)